gotenigo/MonitorStockPrices/README.md

 1. Executes a single "buy" instruction for a specified number of lots (e.g. 100) as soon as the price of that stock is seen to be below a specified price (e.g. 55.0).
 Don’t worry what units that is in.

-### Considerations

-* Please "work out loud" and ask questions
-* This is not a test of your API knowledge so feel free to check the web as reference
-* There is no specific solution we are looking for

 ### Some libraries already available: